EdgerLab/Camarosa_Domestication/README.md

 - Identification of genes with unusual or high levels of TE Density
 	- Identification of syntelogs with TE differences between cultivated and wild strawberry
 - Functional enrichments of these TE-dense genes
+- Overlap the TE-dense and/or interesting gene ontology genes with selective sweep regions from previous research.

 # Repository Structure:
 ```
 Strawberry_Domestication/
 ├── data/             # Raw and processed genomic data